BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/A-C/2016-12-01-bear-of-resting.md

   - Temporary Hitpoints
 item_idea:
 item_co_creator:
-item_updated:
+item_updated: 2019-09-03
-last_modified_at:
+last_modified_at: 2019-09-03
 ---

 This is a small stuffed animal appears to be a slightly smushed bear with several patches sewn onto it.
-If you spend a long rest holding or sleeping with this bear you lose 1d4 levels of exhaustion.
-Additionally, if you hold or sleep with this bear during a short rest you gain 1d4 temporary hit points.
-You can not gain these effects if you share the bear during these times.
+If you spend a long rest holding or sleeping with this bear you lose 1d4-1 levels of exhaustion.
+Additionally, if you hold or sleep with this bear during a long or short rest you gain 1d4 temporary hit points that last until your next rest.
+You do not gain any benefits if you share the bear during your rest.